This lab is based after the November 24 mock exam. You will practice reviews these skills :

 💻 Construct a main method with code that creates an instance of a profile of a 16 year old named Rex whose chosen username is tyrannosaurus_rex.

-💻 Create a new .txt file like posts_database.txt to create lots of posts for Rex, and read it in using readPostsFromFile().
+Rex needs some posts on his profile. 💻 Create a new .txt file like posts_database.txt to create lots of posts for Rex, and read it in using readPostsFromFile().